Organism

 language & communication

-Most inter-subjective 'truths' we learn through non-verbal communication, in it's most basic form designation by simple signs, gestures and hints,
+Most inter-subjective 'truths' we learn through non-verbal communication, in it's most basic form

 deiksis' (ie

-deictic reference).
 When information becomes more complex however, we start to use

-The fact is that we do lots of information collection, borrowing, capturing, expressing, transferring and sharing with others
+The fact is that we do lots of information collection, borrowing, capturing,

 language and communication

 .
-Also, all science branches, but especially the social sciences,
+Also, all science branches, but especially the social sciences, depent heavily

-depent heavily for their data collection, research, theory and knowledge development on information exchange, both with experts and lay people
+for their data collection, research, theory and knowledge development on information exchange,

-(like subjects, audience, customers, etc.), and language is an indispensable medium for this.
+is an indispensable medium for this.

-In communication we make use of utterances and nonverbal codes as carriers of information - but these codes and schemes on their turn
+In communication we make use of utterances and nonverbal codes as carriers of information

-can reduce, fade or warp the original information.
-Thus, the syntactic surface structure of language and expressions
+the syntactic surface structure of language and expressions

-identical with, but
+is not identical with, but

-refers to the semantic deep structure which contains the real information, consisting of one piece
+refers to the semantic deep structure which contains the real information, consisting of

-of the semantic network that is laying underneath.
-'Words are only indicators' as they refer to certain content not present in the perceivable form,
+one piece of the semantic network that is laying underneath.
+'Words are only indicators' as they

 psychological language analysis to know exactly which content this may be.

-The human language capacity in itself again affects mental processes in many aspects: eg semantic content, concepts and perceptions,
+The human language capacity in itself again affects mental processes in many aspects: eg

-encoding and decoding, information gathering, processing and transfer.
+semantic content, concepts and perceptions, encoding and decoding, information gathering,

-In other words, insight and expertise with respect to language and communication are essential for reliable information processing and judgments.
+In other words, insight and expertise with respect to language and communication are essential

-The structure and function of human language systems is being studied in general linguistics and in related areas such as general semantics (GS),
+of human language systems is being studied in general linguistics and in related areas

 Within